johnConstant/CI_PP2_wordle_clone/README.md

 ### User Stories
 1. As a user, I want to be able to pick the settings for the game
+2. As a user, I want to learn the rules of the game
-2. As a user, I want to gain feedback on my previous guesses in the game
+3. As a user, I want to gain feedback on my previous guesses in the game
+4. As a user, I want visual feedback about my games progress
-3. As a user, I want to know what the correct phrase was in case I don't guess it correctly
+5. As a user, I want to know what the correct phrase was in case I don't guess it correctly
-4. As a user, I want to see the definition of the correct answer
+6. As a user, I want to see the definition of the correct answer
-5. As a user, I want feedback on my correct answers
+7. As a user, I want feedback on my correct answers
-6. As a user, I want to see my total score at the end of the game
+8. As a user, I want to see my total score at the end of the game
-7. As a user, I want to use contact form and leave a message
+9. As a user, I want to use contact form and leave a message

 ### Site Owner Stories
-8. As a site owner, I want users to be able to contact us and leave a message.
+10. As a site owner, I want users to be able to contact us and leave a message.
-9. As a site owner, I want users to be able to find us on social media.
+11. As a site owner, I want users to be able to find us on social media.

 ## Design